One of the ways to handle strings in C++ is through what are called null-terminated strings.

 - Manual memory management: The programmer must ensure that buffers are large enough.

-- Lack of safety: Errors such as buffer overflows are common if not handled correctly.
+- Lack of safety: Errors such as buffer overflows are common if not handled properly.

 - Complex operations: Manipulating long strings or performing advanced operations requires a lot of additional code.

 In summary, they are a pain to use 🤷.
-Although, they do have some advantages.
+Although, they also have some advantages.